Published: September 28, 2021

 ☐ Final Keyword List

 A final list to help organize all the keywords we plan to track and optimize for each landing page.

 Finally, this step delivers the main action items mentioned throughout the SEO audit and guidance for what to work on first to see the most positive impact.

 Why is it important?

 To summarize, search engine optimization is not a “set it and forget it” strategy.
 Industries change.
 Search engine algorithms continuously evolve.
 Keyword rankings fluctuate.
 Nothing stays the same in the world of search engine optimization, either.
 For that reason, here are three benefits of performing an SEO audit on your website:

 - Discover current weaknesses to identify areas of improvement.

 - Learn which keywords you’re actually ranking for and how well they rank.

 - See what your competitors are doing or not doing.

-Need help with an SEO Audit?
+Need help with an SEO audit?
 We can help.
-Give us a call or fill out the form below.
+Give us a call or fill out our contact form and let’s chat!